Kenneth H. Mann

 Kenneth H. Mann (August 15, 1923 – January 24, 2010) received the first Lifetime Achievement Award of the American Society of Limnology and Oceanography in 1994.

 Personal data

 Born Kenneth Henry Mann in Dovercourt, England to parents Henry and Mabel (Ashby) Mann, Mann had two siblings: Eric (who died at age 3) and Margaret Needle.
 He married Isabel (Ness) in 1946 in Scotland, 63 years before he died.
 He had three children: Ian, Sheila and Colin.

-He studied in Dovercourt and at age 11 he was awarded a scholarship to the local high school, but six years into that – due to World War II – he was evacuated to an inland village with his students.
+He studied in Dovercourt and, at age 11, he was awarded a scholarship to the local high school.
+Six years later, due to World War II, he was evacuated with his students to an inland village.
 Since he had always loved to cycle, he used that to travel to his parents and grandparents, often covering 100 miles to get there.
 He also loved gardening, nature and classical music.

 Mann was a longstanding active member of the Gurdjieff Society of Atlantic Canada.